ejmalone/sales_tax_generator/README.md

 ## Building Invoices

-Based on your desired [example JSON file](examples/), run the following from the command line.
-For instance, to process `examples/input_1.json` for display:
+Based on your desired example JSON file from the [example subdirectory](examples/), run the following from the command line through Composter.

+For instance, to process`examples/input_1.json` and display its invoice:

 `composer run-script app input_1.json`